scrapy/scrapy/docs/topics/request-response.rst

 REQUEST_FINGERPRINTER_IMPLEMENTATION
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 2.4
+.. versionadded:: VERSION

-Default: ``'2.3'``
+Default: ``'PREVIOUS_VERSION'``

 Determines which request fingerprinting algorithm is used by the default
 request fingerprinter class (see :setting:`REQUEST_FINGERPRINTER_CLASS`).

 Possible values are:

--   ``'2.3'`` (default)
+-   ``'PREVIOUS_VERSION'`` (default)

     This implementation uses the same request fingerprinting algorithm as
-    Scrapy 2.3 and earlier versions.
+    Scrapy PREVIOUS_VERSION and earlier versions.

     Even though this is the default value for backward compatibility reasons,
     it is a deprecated value.

--   ``'2.4'``
+-   ``'VERSION'``

-    This implementation was introduced in Scrapy 2.4 to fix an issue of the
+    This implementation was introduced in Scrapy VERSION to fix an issue of the
     previous implementation.

     New projects should use this value.
 The :command:`startproject` command
     sets this value in the generated ``settings.py`` file.

-If you are using the default value (``'2.3'``) for this setting, and you are
+If you are using the default value (``'PREVIOUS_VERSION'``) for this setting, and you are
 using Scrapy components where changing the request fingerprinting algorithm
 would cause undesired results, you need to carefully decide when to change the
 value of this setting, or switch the :setting:`REQUEST_FINGERPRINTER_CLASS`
-setting to a custom request fingerprinter class that implements the 2.3 request
+setting to a custom request fingerprinter class that implements the PREVIOUS_VERSION request
 fingerprinting algorithm and does not log this warning (
-:ref:`2.3-request-fingerprinter` includes an example implementation of such a
+:ref:`PREVIOUS_VERSION-request-fingerprinter` includes an example implementation of such a
 class).

 Scenarios where changing the request fingerprinting algorithm may cause